Skip to main content

 For buffalo corn on the cob

-• 3 Tablespoons vegan butter
+• 3 tablespoons vegan butter

-• 3 Tablespoons Frank’s Red Hot Sauce or your preferred hot sauce
+• 3 tablespoons Frank’s Red Hot Sauce or your preferred hot sauce

-• Garnish: A handful of chopped chives optional
+• A handful of chopped chives – optional garnish

-Vegan blue cheese dressing:
+Vegan blue cheese dressing

-1. In a bowl, combine the crumbled tofu, vegan mayonnaise, non-dairy milk, apple cider vinegar, lemon juice, dried parsley, dried oregano, dried basil, garlic powder, and pinch of salt.
+1. In a bowl, combine the crumbled tofu, vegan mayonnaise, non-dairy milk, apple cider vinegar, lemon juice, dried parsley, dried oregano, dried basil, garlic powder, and a pinch of salt.
 Taste for seasonings and adjust if necessary.
 Move dressing to refrigerator until ready to use.

-Buffalo corn on the cob:
+Buffalo corn on the cob

 1. Put vegan butter in a microwave-safe bowl.
 Heat for 15 to 30 seconds until it has melted.
 (If you’d rather not use the microwave, melt the butter in a small pot on the stove instead.)
 Stir in hot sauce until it has completely combined with the vegan butter.
 Set aside.